 The translation can be done in-house or by an external translation service provider.
-In both cases it is important to specify prerequisites and expectations on the process and products.
-Below follow examples from such specifications based on experience from previous projects.
+In both cases it is important to specify prerequisites and expectations relating to the process and products.
+Based on experience from previous projects, examples of such prerequisites, include:

-- emphasis on the concept based translation
+- emphasis on concept-based translation

 - · assurance of delivery on time

-- contracts with the translators
+- · contracts with the translators

-- an agreed number of translated concepts per given time
+- · an agreed number of translated concepts per given time

-- maximum allowed error rate
+- · maximum allowable error rate

-- maximum allowed number of concepts submitted to the editorial board
+- maximum allowable number of concepts submitted to the editorial board

 - use of subject matter experts

-- agreement on the point of time when a concept has concluded its translation
+- agreement on the point in time when a concept's translation is complete

 - agreement on which translation tools should be used.